 Form dough into a disc and wrap well in plastic wrap.
 Place into the fridge to chill; at least 30 minutes.

 For the coloured Royal icing:

+Make Royal Icing as directed.
 Divide royal icing between two bowls.

 In a small bowl, mix the matcha powder with 2 teaspoons of water.
 If needed, add the additional teaspoon to form a paste.
 Mix the paste into one of the bowls of royal icing until thoroughly combined and colour is even.
 The icing should be floodable.
 To test this, run a knife through the icing and count how long it takes for the line to disappear.
 The line should disappear after 5 seconds.
 If it’s taking too long, stir in about ¼ tsp (2 ml) of water, until the correct consistency is reached.

 Add one or two drops of the blue food colouring into the second bowl of royal icing.
 Mix until well mixed and colour is evenly distributed.
 Drag a knife through the icing.
 The line should disappear at about the 20 second mark.
 If it disappears before that, sift in about a tablespoon of the Redpath Icing Sugar.
 Check and adjust as necessary.

 Transfer a third of the blue icing into a piping bag fitted with a #2 piping tip.

 Add about a ¼ tsp (2 ml) of water to the remaining blue icing to make it floodable (5 second rule).

 Transfer coloured royal icing into piping bags fitted with a #3 piping tip.
 Cover tips with plastic wrap until needed.

 Remove dough from fridge, unwrap and place dough between 2 sheets of parchment or a lightly floured work surface.